BitLocker is one solution, and it’s much more than “just” password protecting the drive.

 Option #2b: VeraCrypt volume encryption

-A hybrid approach avoids encrypting the entire drive, but instead creates a single (large-ish) file, which is then encrypted and used as a container for your files.
+A hybrid approach avoids encrypting the entire drive and instead creates a single (large-ish) file, which is then encrypted and used as a container for your files.
+Contaniers can be copied to other drives, and can be design to leave unencrypted space on the drive as well.

-Rather then mounting the drive, you mount that encrypted container, specifying the password, at which point its contents become visible as if it were a separate drive.
-You can choose to place unencrypted data in the drive directly (accessed as E: in the diagram above), or deal with data that’s encrypted in the mounted file container (accessed in drive F: in the diagram above).
+Rather then mounting the drive, you mount that encrypted container and specify the password, at which point its contents become visible as if it were a separate drive.
+You can choose to place unencrypted data in the drive directly (accessed as E: in the diagram above), or deal with data that’s encrypted in the mounted file container (accessed in drive F: in the diagram below).

-VeraCrypt encrypted containers have the advantage that the container itself can be copied to other drives or devices — even using other operating systems — and mounted there for access, when the password is supplied.
+VeraCrypt-encrypted containers have an advantage in that the container can be copied to other drives or devices — even using other operating systems — and mounted there for access as long as the correct password is supplied.

 I am all for security but I always have an eye on “What To Do When I Die”!
 Sounds morbid but you should consider this when encrypting your valuable data: if it will be valuable to others that you care about after you die – how do they get to it if you have encrypted.
 With Truecrypt you can leave your password without fear of the account being closed.